microhh/microhhpy/README.md

 The main purpose of `microhhpy` is to simplify complex workflows and case setups, such as setting up nested simulations with open boundary conditions.
 Basic scripts for handling MicroHH input and output are still available in `microhh/python/microhh_tools.py` and other scripts like `cross_to_nc.py`.

+Most of the functionality of `microhhpy` is demonstrated in the notebooks located in `microhhpy/examples`.

 > [!IMPORTANT]
 > Like `microhh` itself, this Python package has only been tested in Unix environments.